JalalQ/5302-Vue-Labs/README.md

 # Introduction

 This repository contains mini-lab activities completed for the http5302.
 Each of the html file has commented description to describe what was achieved in the lab activities.
+Learning from these lab activity is then used to build a [proof-of-concept board game](https://github.com/JalalQ/5302-Vue-Boardgame).

 ## Screenshots